ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

-How to use and extend
+How to Use and Extend
 ========================